antonsivertsson/CloudlyBox/README.md

 ### Adding persistent storage

 Currently Localstack will only retain the data for as long as the container exists.
-Adding persistant storage can be accomplished by uncommenting the lines in `docker-compose.yml` which will/should mount the Localstack storage to a temp folder on the host machine.
+Adding persistant storage can be accomplished by uncommenting the only two commented lines in `docker-compose.yml` which will mount the Localstack storage to a folder in the project.

 ### Future changes